Using ActiveRecord scopes with activeadmin

 sidebar :filters, only: :index do render 'admin/organisations/filters' end

-When adding the necessary form elements to this partial to handle the filtering, it is easiest to follow the basic structure (divs, classes, names etc) of the standard activeadmin filters form, so that it follows the same styles.
-There's just a couple of small gotchas if you render exactly the same form: - Activeadmin expects the filter params to be in a hash with the [:q] key at the top level.
-If a filter results in no organisations being returned and there isn't a [:q] param in the request, activeadmin will show the message 'No Organisations yet' instead of 'No Organisations found'.
-A minor issue, easily fixed by either (preferably) building the form with the filter params inside the [:q] hash, or by adding a hidden field to the form that does nothing but ensure activeadmin recognises that filtering is present. - There is an activeadmin form helper (activeadminformfor) that wraps the semanticformfor call with a custom builder, but the custom builder has a few references to ransack, so if you are looking for a way to keep the form clean and terse, you'll probably have to start with semanticform_for.
+• Activeadmin expects the filter params to be in a hash with the [:q] key at the top level.
+If a filter results in no organisations being returned and there isn’t a [:q] param in the request, activeadmin will show the message ‘No Organisations yet’ instead of ‘No Organisations found’.
+A minor issue, easily fixed by either (preferably) building the form with the filter params inside the [:q] hash, or by adding a hidden field to the form that does nothing but ensure activeadmin recognises that filtering is present.

+• There is an activeadmin form helper (active_admin_form_for) that wraps the semantic_form_for call with a custom builder, but the custom builder has a few references to ransack, so if you are looking for a way to keep the form clean and terse, you’ll probably have to start with semantic_form_for.
 Next up we override the activeadmin apply_filtering method.
-Yes, monkey patching is carcinogenic, but we're overriding a method from an engine in the most obvious spot, and it is the recommended way to modify the default behaviour of activeadmin.
+Yes, monkey patching is carcinogenic, but we’re overriding a method from an engine in the most obvious spot, and it is the recommended way to modify the default behaviour of activeadmin.
+Inside the register block:

 controller do # Override the default apply_filtering method so that we can use AR scopes instead of ransack def apply_filtering(chain) Organisation.filtering_scopes.each do |scope| chain = chain.filter_by(scope, params[scope]) unless params[scope].blank? end chain end end

-Then in the organisation model, define: - the scopes that will perform the filtering - the filterby method to return the scope to be added to the chain - the .filteringscopes method (mostly as a precaution to lock down which methods can be passed through)
+Then in the organisation model, define: - the scopes that will perform the filtering - the filter_by method to return the scope to be added to the chain - the .filtering_scopes method (mostly as a precaution to lock down which methods can be passed through)

 class Organisation < ActiveRecord::Base ... scope :by_name, ->(name) { where('name LIKE ?', "%#{name}%") } scope :by_address, ->(address) { joins(users: :addresses) .where('addresses.street LIKE ?
 OR addresses.city LIKE ?
 OR addresses.state LIKE ?', "%#{address}%","%#{address}%","%#{address}%") } def self.filter_by(filter_type, filter_argument) # check if the filter_type is in the allowed filters list, # to lock down the send call if filtering_scopes.include?(filter_type) send("by_#{filter_type}",filter_argument) end end def self.filtering_scopes [:name, :address] end ... end